oceanicsdotio/oceanics.io/README.md

 Software is maintained by Oceanicsdotio LLC and provided as is with no warranty or guarantee.
 Our core systems will always be open source, and we welcome collaboration.

 ## Developers

 ### Web application

 The progressive web application is written in JavaScript, Rust, GLSL, and Go.
 We use GatsbyJS to build static assets during the CI/CD process.

-Client side interaction is accomplished with heavy use of React Hooks, and browser APIs.
+Client side interaction is accomplished with React Hooks and browser APIs.

-The use of many languages adds some complex, but the structure ends up tidy.
+Using many languages adds complex, but the structure ends up being tidy.

 The top-level directory `/` contains this `README.md` along with various configuration files and scripts for linting, compiling, bundling, and deploying the site.
-Subdirectories `/.github` and `/.storybook` contain additional configuration data.

 Static data and documents live in `/content` and `/static`.
 The former is used by GatsbyJS to generate single page applications that _look like_ blog posts.
 Resources in `/static` are publicly addressable with the same route as the file name.